FLINT, Michigan — Flint City Councilman Eric Mays posted bond and was released from custody following his sentencing in an impaired driving case.

-The jury replaced the operating a vehicle while intoxicated charge with a driving while impaired charge and convicted him on that charge.
-Jurors deadlocked on a charge of failure to report an accident, which prosecutors say they might still pursue.
+A jury found Mays not guilty of operating a vehicle while intoxicated, marijuana possession and refusing to be fingerprinted.
+The jury replaced the operating a vehicle while intoxicated charge with driving while impaired and convicted him on that charge.

 Information from: The Flint Journal, http://www.mlive.com/flint